shiva536/puzzle/CODE_REVIEW.md

 ## Code Smells

 1) In books-search.component.ts, subscription is not unsubscribed this may cause potential memory leaks.
-[Fixed] This can be done in multiple ways, since reading-list.component is already using async pipe for data observable I have corrected books.component subscription in ngOnDestroy.
+   This can be done in multiple ways, since reading-list.component is already using async pipe for data observable I have corrected books.component subscription in ngOnDestroy.
+   For next tasks I have used async pipe in book-search.component.
+[Fixed]
 2) Defined missing reducers to reading-list.reducer.ts which will also fix reading-list.reducer.spec.ts.
 [Fixed]
 3) I would have imposed constraints on how projects can depend on each other.  https://nx.dev/latest/angular/workspace/structure/monorepo-tags.
 [Improvement]